 As if that wasn’t enough to blow your socks off, imagine this: those same 100 Bitcoins, the ones that were valued at a measly $8 in 2010, were worth $228,921 as of the last week of May 2017.

 Clearly, as far as investments go, cryptocurrency investments have the potential to make you incredible amounts of money.
 Are you likely to see $10 skyrocket to over $200,000 in just under 10 years?
 Who knows.
 While cryptocurrencies are not new considering the lightning-fast pace of the digital world, they are growing exponentially in value even today.

 Now that you have a better understanding of the important question of “what is cryptocurrency?”, it’s time for you decide whether you’re ready to make the jump into the world of digital currency.

 Some will argue that digital cash, without its regulations and government overseeing, is the future of currency; others are terrified that this system could lead to a collapse of our economy as we know it.

-And still others are, as you recently were, very much in the dark about what is cryptocurrency and how powerful of a tool it is.
+And still others are, as you recently were, very much in the dark about cryptocurrency and how powerful it is.
 Now that you have an advantage over most people, you can use your newfound knowledge to set up a cryptocurrency wallet, make some cryptocurrency investments and hopefully turn an exciting return.